-To graduate with the named LLM (Energy and Environmental Law), students will be required to have undertaken a compulsory 80 credits from the below list.
+To graduate with the named LLM (Energy and Environmental Law) students will be required to undertake:

 - International Oil and Gas Law

 - Sustainable Energy and the Environment

 Optional modules may include:

 - Global Trade Law and Policy (20 Credits)

 - English and International Sales Law (20 Credits)

 - International Commercial Conflict of Laws (20 Credits)

 - Company Law and Policy (20 Credits)

 - International Construction Law (20 Credits)